WATCH: Riot breaks out at Panama City nightclub - NewsBreak

 The groups flashed gang signs at one another, then began fighting, they added.

-Multiple people were injured in the fight, police said.VIDEO: Elderly woman killed, 2 others injured in shooting at high school graduation on Xavier Campus
+Multiple people were injured in the fight, police said.Police say Springfield man set home on fire with Molotov cocktails

 However, investigators said they were not contacted by club management or witnesses at the scene that night.
 PCPD’s Street Crimes Unit found posts about the riot through social media,